ggold7046/pytorch/CONTRIBUTING.md

 python test/test_jit.py TestJit.test_Sequential
 ```

-**Weird note:** In our CI (Continuous Integration) jobs, we actually run the tests from the `test` folder and **not** the root of the repo, since there are various dependencies we set up for CI that expects the tests to be run from the test folder.
-As such, there may be some inconsistencies between local testing and CI testing--if you observe an inconsistency, please [file an issue](https://github.com/pytorch/pytorch/issues/new/choose).
+**Weird note:** In our CI (Continuous Integration) jobs, we actually run the tests from the `test` folder and **not** the root of the repo, since there are various dependencies we set up for CI that expect the tests to be run from the test folder.
+As such, there may be some inconsistencies between local testing and CI testing; if you observe an inconsistency, please [file an issue](https://github.com/pytorch/pytorch/issues/new/choose).

 ### Better local unit tests with `pytest`

 We don't officially support `pytest`, but it works well with our
 `unittest` tests and offers a number of useful features for local
-developing.
+development.
 Install it via `pip install pytest`.

 If you want to just run tests that contain a specific substring, you can
 use the `-k` flag: